Fabrizio-Caruso/CROSS-LIB/docs/TARGETS.md

+## SUPPORTED TARGETS

+(as of 2020/05/04)

+In principle you can compile the game with minimal input and output for any recent or old/ancient architecture for which there is an ANSI C capable compiler.
+For most vintage targets, you can build a version of the game with some graphics, sounds and real time input.

 ### 8-BIT versions

 For most targets, more than one version is built, in order to support different hardware configuratins and expansions